Conciergerie Museum Paris Tickets: how to buy and prices

 The opposite will happen if you go to Paris in summer, when you will notice many people in the streets and, specifically, in the medieval palace.

-On the other hand, the autumn and spring months tend to have a moderate influx, which can be defined as an intermediate between winter and summer.
+For its part, the autumn and spring months usually have a moderate influx, which can be defined as an intermediate with respect to winter and summer.
 In this sense, you will have no problem queuing.

 In any case, if you want to enjoy the visit without encountering too many people, you should go to the Conciergerie during the early hours of the morning (between 9:00 and 10:00 am) or one hour before closing time (17:00 pm).

-How to get to the Conciergerie Museum of Paris?
+How to get to the Conciergerie Museum in Paris?

 The Conciergerie Museum is located next to the Gothic temple Sainte Chapelle on the Ile de Cité.
 Specifically, the palace is at 2 Boulevard du Palais, 75001 in Paris - France.

-To get to the Musée Conciergerie de Paris you can use several means of transportation:
+To get to the Conciergerie Museum of Paris you can use several means of transport:

-What not to miss at the Conciergerie Museum of Paris
+What not to miss at the Musée Conciergerie de Paris

-The first of the medieval rooms that you will find when you enter is the Hall of the War of Arms, composed of a total of nine sections and four naves, which were separated by sturdy pillars and lateral columns.
-In addition, you will notice the walled windows, which once allowed light to enter the hall.
+The first of the medieval rooms you will find upon entering is the Hall of the War of Arms, composed of a total of nine sections and four naves, which were separated by sturdy pillars and lateral columns.
+You will also see the walled windows, which once allowed light to enter the hall.

 Afterwards, you can walk through some of the cells and marvel at the recreation.
 You will find real straw on the floor, containers of the time and jergones, which are mattresses made from dried plant debris.